Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 Game hard with the Freestyle Edge RGB Split by Kinesis Gaming that has a split design to adjust the keys to your hands, while not compromising on quality by using the best switches available.

 Gamers spend hours in front of their computers on their keyboards playing games, they do not even take breaks, which is why comfort matters most to them.
-Keeping that in mind, the Kinesis Gaming Freestyle Edge RGB Split is designed with one of the most comfortable wrists rests we have tested in keyboards.
+Keeping that in mind, the Kinesis Gaming Freestyle Edge RGB Split is designed with one of the most comfortable wrist rests we have tested in keyboards.

-Now we know gamers do not compromise on quality and that is why this keyboard has a variety of Cherry MX Switches available, from brown, red, blue and the uncommon silver for great speed.
+Now we know gamers do not compromise on quality and that is why this keyboard has a variety of Cherry MX Switches available, from brown, red, blue, and the uncommon silver for great speed.
 The Cherry MX Silver switches might cost you a bit extra though, so keep that in mind.

 The keyboard’s split design is made with hand positioning in mind, both these are attached by a wire on the top which connects the split keyboard.
 With enough wire extension so that you can place your hands as you wish, the Kinesis Gaming Freestyle Edge RGB Split will help you, where other keyboards tire you out.